kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 Personally, based on the prototype I came away with several assumptions that turned out to be harmful.

 One such assumption was that in the HLAPI we need all functionality to be exposed in neat, easy, "Unity style" fashion.
 This, amongst a verity of things, led to events being classes and having an object-oriented, easy accessibility to them.
 Out of this flowed a lot of complexity (like the routing mechanics) and more flawed assumptions.
+Today I wonder if action maps would have ended up quite different if the foundation presented them through devices and events had been a more streamlined and efficient one.

 ## Putting the pressure on prematurely